-Our unique CoolGlide, Xeo, Solera, GenesisPlus, Excel V and myQ platforms provide the long-lasting benefits of laser and light-based aesthetic treatments.
+Our unique CoolGlide, Xeo, Solera, GenesisPlus, Excel V, myQ, and truSculpt platforms provide the long-lasting benefits of laser and other energy-based aesthetic treatments.
 Our technology allows for a combination of a wide variety of applications available in a single system.
 Key features of our solutions include: